-You can do this with right and left hands, or your chiropractor may do this test on you.
+You should do this with both right and left hands, or your chiropractor may do this test on you.
 Does your thumb curl in?
-It's an ominous sign, rather than a high cholesterol symptom of an impending stroke.
-Do it regularly to yourself if you're at risk.
-It could save you years of disability.
+It is an ominous sign, rather than a high cholesterol symptom, of an impending stroke.
+Do it regularly to yourself if you are at risk.
+It could save you a lifetime of disability.

-We're always looking for an easy way to solve a problem.
-Short cuts also known as cop outs.
+We are always looking for an easy way to solve a problem.
+Short cuts are often also known as cop outs.
 How can I lower my dangerously high cholesterol without going through the pain of changing my lifestyle?

-Enter statins; drugs that lower raised cholesterol, and raise drug company profits.
+Enter statins; drugs that lower cholesterol, and raise drug company profits.

 In the chiropractic setting, we are frequently faced with patients with obscure leg pain, tingling in legs and feet, and men complaining of impotency.

-In medicine, I'm being presumptuous, it's patients with a raised cholesterol test who have no desire to start exercising, or increasing foods that lower cholesterol in their diets, or cutting back on foods to avoid high cholesterol who urge their doctors to give them the cop out.
+In medicine, I am being presumptuous, it is patients with a raised LDLs who have no desire to start exercising, or increasing foods that lower the cholesterol in their diets, or cutting back on foods that raise it who urge their doctors to give them the cop out.

-Enter statins cholesterol lowering medications.
-But there's a problem.
+Enter statins, cholesterol lowering medications.
+But there is a problem.
 Are you taking 10 mg rosuvastatin, 20 mg atorvastatin, or 40 mg simvastatin?

 What were the results of that research?

 Within four months, there were 4691 hospitalisation of patients with acute kidney injury.
-That's in the group with no prior kidney disease.
+That is in the group with no prior kidney disease.
 And 1896 hospitalisations of those with a prior history of kidney disease.

-All in all, if you have no prior kidney disease, you are 34% more likely to end up in hospital with serious kidney disease if you are taking high potency statins; that's massive.
+All in all, if you have no prior kidney disease, you are 34% more likely to end up in hospital with serious kidney disease if you are taking high potency statins; that is massive.

 These statistics include only hospitalisations.
 No account was taken of those with other less serious iatrogenic illness also known as doctor caused disease; like impotence and aching legs, for example.
 Or those who died suddenly at home as a result of taking high doses statins.